 Benefits of Team-Based Learning

-An analysis of the Team-Based Learning Literature shows early evidence of positive educational outcomes in terms of knowledge acquisition, participation and engagement, and team performance; however, the authors also acknowledge that more research is needed.
+An analysis of the Team-Based Learning Literature showed early evidence of positive educational outcomes in terms of knowledge acquisition, participation and engagement, and team performance; however, the authors also acknowledged that more research was needed.
 Koles et al (2010) reported higher scores (+5.9%) in examination results with students who have studied using TBL with students in the lower quartile demonstrating a larger increase (+7.9%).
 They concluded that TBL may enhance mastery of course content, with students in the lowest quartile benefiting the most.
-Evaluation of TBL modules at Bradford indicated that whole-cohort assessment outcomes improved when compared to the previous year (results increased by as much as 13%, alongside an increase in students achieving distinctions).
+Prior to the project, evaluation of TBL modules at Bradford indicated that whole-cohort assessment outcomes improved when compared to the previous year (results increased by as much as 13%, alongside an increase in students achieving distinctions).
 Additionally, tutors reported that TBL students required less pastoral support from their personal academic tutors.
 Although the evaluation focussed on overall attainment, rather than unexplained disparities, a link was established between TBL and a noticeable reduction in the number of students accessing the services of the disabilities office.

 Track record of using this approach